NYUDataBootcamp/website/content/undergrad_fall_2017_blog.md

 # THE BLOG: Undergrad Fall 2017

+**October 2nd, 20117...What we did today**

+Finished up Python fundamentals 2!
+We now have some basic skills and can stat to apply them to data analysis.

+- Talked about `range` objects/command and then `for` loops over a counter like `range`.
+Intermixed this with bond pricing and issues with regards to [round off error.](https://stackoverflow.com/questions/15930381/python-round-off-error)

+- Talked about list comprehension, a compact way to construct lists.
+Finished up with functions.

+- **Do you know what you are doing?** Challenge yourself with this exercise...here is the [Edgar Allen Poe poem](https://github.com/mwaugh0328/Data_Bootcamp_Fall_2017/blob/master/data_bootcamp_0927/poe_poem.py) It is a Valentine poem secretly written to a specific woman whos name is hidden in the poem.
+Specifically, it is a acrostic poem where if you take from line number `x`, letter number `x`, and piece it together it sill spell the name.
+So take the first letter from the first line, second letter from the second line...use Python to discover the secret.

+We start Pandas on Wednesday.
+Code practice 2 due then too.

+---

 **September 29, 2007...A great business + python resource**

 Ok so we've been rolling along acquiring basic python skills.
 By next Wednesday we should be starting key **DATA** aspects of the course.
 This means we will learn and use (a lot) the Pandas package in python and the Matplotlib plotting package.